manateeit/mit-psa/docs/workflow/typescript-workflow-creation.md

     // Initial state
     context.setState('submitted');

-    // The workflow is triggered by a Submit event const { triggerEvent } = context.input;
+    // The workflow is triggered by a Submit event, which is passed as input const { triggerEvent } = context.input;
     logger.info(`Request submitted by ${triggerEvent.user_id}`);